Kailash Manasarovar Lake Tour Packages for 2025

 Mount Kailash Kora (Circuit) Difficulty

-The Kailash Parikrama also referred to as the Kailash Kora, is one of the holiest walkings around the sacred mount Kailash.
-There are two kora routes, one is the outer route and the other is the inner route.
+The Kailash Parikrama, also referred to as the Kailash Kora, is one of the holiest walks around the sacred Mount Kailash.
+There are two kora routes; one is the outer route, and the other is the inner route.

 The outer route is the most famous one that circles Mount Kailash and goes via the high mountain pass, Drolma La.
 It takes 56 kilometers to travel Mount Kailash's outer kora.

-The outer Kora starts from Darchen and ends in Darchen making a complete circuit that required full trekking.
-But, these days, the vehicle goes up to Tarboche which is just a 7 km drive from Darchen.
+The outer Kora starts from Darchen and ends in Darchen, making a complete circuit that requires full trekking.
+But these days, the vehicle goes up to Tarboch, which is just a 7 km drive from Darchen.

 This is also the highest elevation a traveler gains during the Mount Kailash Manasarovar Lake Tour.
 The second day would also be the longest trekking day of this Mount Kailash Kora where we should encounter rocky paths, ice-covered hills, and ruins.